Joe Winston: Post-playing career

 Winston was an assistant (with Jimmy White) under the management of P. J. McGowan when Donegal won the 1987 All-Ireland Under 21 Football Championship.

 He also coached and managed with the St Eunan's club.
 The club inducted him into its Hall of Fame in 2005.

 Personal life

 Winston was originally from Letterkenny.
 He worked for the ESB.
 Married to Mary, they had sons Kevin and Darren and a daughter Elaine, who died in 2012.
 He lived at 3 Hawthorn Heights.
 He also played association football, hurling and cricket and would bet on horse racing.

 Winston died on 28 June 2021, a Monday evening.
 He was 77 years of age and died at Letterkenny University Hospital after a brief illness.
-His wife, two sons, as well as three grandsons and a granddaughter survived him, as did two brothers, Tom (Derry) and Brian (Ramelton).
+He had a wife, two sons, as well as three grandsons and a granddaughter.
+He had two brothers, Tom (Derry) and Brian (Ramelton).
 As well as his daughter, another brother Brendan predeceased him.
 Winston had socialised weekly during the ongoing pandemic before falling ill.
 His funeral was held at the Cathedral of St Eunan and St Columba on 1 July.
 He was buried with his daughter at Conwal Cemetery.